keploy/tech-blog/cln2y2xna000109jm6nb8fh68.md

 So when we have tools like keploy why we should not encourage them to perform a thorough e2e testing as we already "*got everything right on as a test*" ??
 In my opinion, keploy is a boon to developers and testing teams as they can just simply run their application the same way they expected to and can see the code path covered for a particular test case.

 In the next blog, we will discuss and showcase a sample application in which I created test cases and mocks without writing a single line of code with the help of Keploy V2.
 Check Keploy's GitHub repo here - [https://github.com/keploy/keploy](https://github.com/keploy/keploy) .

+## Frequently Asked Questions

+### **What is integration testing, and when should it be performed in the software development lifecycle (SDLC)?**

+Integration testing focuses on testing the interaction between different components or modules of a system.
+It should be performed after unit testing and before system testing in the SDLC to ensure proper integration and communication between components.

+### **What is end-to-end (E2E) testing, and why is it important?**

+E2E testing involves testing an entire system from start to end, simulating real-world user interactions and workflows.
+It is important for ensuring that the entire system behaves as expected and meets user requirements, providing confidence in the application's functionality.

+### **What are the key differences between integration testing and E2E testing?**

+Integration testing focuses on the interaction between components within the application, while E2E testing covers the entire application or significant parts of it from the user's perspective.
+E2E tests tend to be more complex, time-consuming, and resource-intensive compared to integration tests.

+### **How does Keploy simplify the process of E2E testing?**

+Keploy automatically captures outcomes from real API calls, generating mock data and test cases without the need for manual intervention.
+This reduces the effort required to write and maintain E2E tests, enabling developers and testing teams to perform thorough testing with minimal effort.

+### **What are the benefits of using Keploy for E2E testing?**

+Keploy provides a clear history of tests in a readable YAML format, making collaboration and tracking changes easy.
+It allows developers to leverage real data mocks, replicating scenarios accurately and identifying potential issues more effectively.
+By integrating Keploy into CI pipelines, teams can ensure the reliability of their applications with minimal effort.